theBowja/genshin-db/readme.md

 Each piece of data is sorted into [folders](https://github.com/theBowja/genshin-db/wiki/Folders) for example `characters` or `talents`.
 The API used to search these folders are called [query functions](#query-functions).
 Additionally, [options](#query-options) can be passed into these query functions which can expand the searchable subject or change the return result.

-If you want to get the entire list of data in a folder, you have to use `'names'` as the query and add `matchCategories: true` as a query option.
+You can retrieve the entire list of data in a folder by passing in `'names'` as the query and add `matchCategories: true` as a query option.
 For example `genshindb.characters('names', { matchCategories: true });` will return an array of the names (string) of every single character. `verboseCategories: true` can be added to the options in order for it to return an array of data objects instead.

 There is a function [genshindb.addData](https://github.com/theBowja/genshin-db/blob/main/src/getdata.js#L281) for adding custom data but there is no documentation for it yet.
 I plan to simplify this function further later.